Shahzad Rafique

 Shahzad Rafiq (also spelled Shehzad Rafique) is a Pakistani film director.
-Films he has produced and directed include Nikah, Ghunghat, Rukhsati, Salakhain and Mohabbataan Sachiyaan.
+The films he has produced and directed include Nikah, Ghunghat, Rukhsati, Salakhain and Mohabbataan Sachiyaan.
 His films have been presented at several film festivals in Asia.
-He introduced many new faces in Lollywood, notably Ahsan Khan in Nikkah (1998), Ahmed Butt and Sajid Hasan in Salakhain (2004), Adnan Khan and Maria Khan in Mohabbatan Sachiyan (2007) and Wiam Dahmani in Ishq Khuda (2012).
+He introduced many new faces in Lollywood, notably Ahsan Khan in Nikah (1998), Ahmed Butt and Sajid Hasan in Salakhain (2004), Adnan Khan and Maria Khan in Mohabbatan Sachiyaan (2007) and Wiam Dahmani in Ishq Khuda (2012).